Puppy Parent Info

 RESERVE YOUR PUPPY

 The remaining balance can be paid at time of pickup.
-We accept cash (preferred), Zelle, Venmo, or payments through Good Dog’s processing platform.
-Good Dog accepts credit cards, debit cards, and bank account transfers through their system.
+We accept cash (preferred), Zelle, or Venmo.
 Be aware that some banks do have limits on how much they will allow you to send in Zelle in a 24 hr or 7 day period.
 Check your bank’s sending limits before depending on this at pickup.
+I have USAA and they only allow me to send $1,000 per day or $2,500 per week through Zelle.
+Some banks allow larger transfers.

 PUPPY PICKUP

-Puppies can be picked up between 9 & 10 weeks.
+Puppies can be picked up between 8 & 10 weeks in Port Charlotte.
 We won’t have a firm date for pickup until after we have their 8 week appointments with the veterinarian for their vaccines and health checks.
 Once we have their FL State Health Certificates in hand, then we can make plans for puppy pickups.
+We normally receive these at their 8 week appointment, but it is at the discretion of the veterinarian.
+If they feel the puppies need to stay longer for any reason, we will always follow their advice.

 We are in Port Charlotte Florida, along the SE end of Englewood.
 We are conveniently situated between Tampa, Sarasota, and Fort Myers.

 I am very flexible with pickup times and dates.
-I can normally be available anytime on weekends.
-I can also be available on some weekdays as long as my husband is home.
-He works from home often.
 Just let me know what works best for you and we can see if we can work around that.

 PUPPY GIFT BAG